syncfusion-content/wpf-docs/wpf/PropertyGrid/Filtering-PropertyItems.md

 # Filtering properties in WPF PropertyGrid

-We can decide the properties which are need to be displayed in [PropertyGrid](https://www.syncfusion.com/wpf-ui-controls/propertygrid) by hiding the other properties using collections and attributes.
+We can decide the properties which are need to be displayed in [PropertyGrid](https://www.syncfusion.com/wpf-ui-controls/propertygrid) by hiding the unwanted properties using collection and attributes.

 ## Hide the Properties using Collection